eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 srun -n4 ./runme_mpi_daint.sh
 ```

-If you do not want to use an interactive session you can use the `sbatch` command to launch a job remotely on the machine.
+If you do not want to use an interactive session you can use the `sbatch` command to launch a job remotely on daint.
 Example of a `sbatch_mpi_daint.sh` you can launch (without need of an allocation) as [`sbatch sbatch_mpi_daint.sh`](https://github.com/eth-vaw-glaciology/course-101-0250-00/blob/main/scripts/l8_scripts/l8_sbatch_mpi_daint.sh):
 ```sh
 #!/bin/bash -l
 #SBATCH --job-name="diff2D"